hmrc/api-notification-pull/public/api/conf/1.0/docs/overview.md

 1. Retrieve a list of notification identifiers by using the unpulled conversation identifier endpoint `GET /notifications/conversationId/{conversationId}/unpulled`

-2. Then iterate over the list of returned notification identifiers by calling `GET /notifications/unpulled/{notificationId}`
+2. To retrieve each notification iterate over the list of returned notification identifiers by calling `GET /notifications/unpulled/{notificationId}`

 3. In an exception case, to retrieve a notification again call `GET /notifications/pulled/{notificationId}`

 ## Retrieve notifications by conversation identifier

-* `GET /notifications/conversationId/{conversationId}/unpulled` returns a list of unpulled notification identifiers for the specified conversation identifier.
+* `GET /notifications/conversationId/{conversationId}/unpulled` returns a list of unpulled notification identifiers for the specified conversation identifier
-* `GET /notifications/conversationId/{conversationId}/pulled` returns a list of pulled notification identifiers for the specified conversation identifier.
+* `GET /notifications/conversationId/{conversationId}/pulled` returns a list of pulled notification identifiers for the specified conversation identifier
-* `GET /notifications/conversationId/{conversationId}` returns a list of pulled and unpulled notification identifiers for the specified conversation identifier.
+* `GET /notifications/conversationId/{conversationId}` returns a list of pulled and unpulled notification identifiers for the specified conversation identifier

 ## Retrieve individual notifications